Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: Introduction

-Taking $X$ to be a fixed number recovers a version of Cram\'er's large deviation theorem (for bounded $Y$).
-We show this in \Cref{cramer}, again for random variables taking values in topological vector spaces.
-It is instructive to see how the Legendre--Fenchel transform of the cumulant-generating function of $Y$ arises from the right-hand side of \eqref{Rintro_quotient_mgf} upon taking $X$ to be deterministic.
+Taking $X$ to be deterministic recovers a version of Cram\'er's large deviation theorem (for bounded $Y$).
+We show this in \Cref{cramer} for random variables taking values in topological vector spaces.
+In the proof of that result, it is instructive to see how the rate function, being the Legendre--Fenchel transform of the cumulant-generating function of $Y$, arises from the right-hand side of \eqref{Rintro_quotient_mgf} upon taking $X$ to be deterministic.